kriegalex/k8s-homelab/INSTALL.md

 #### Enable GuC

-Reboot after changing the grub parameters (see below).
+Use this command to activate GuC in the kernel config:

 ```
 echo "options i915 enable_guc=2" | sudo tee /etc/modprobe.d/i915.conf
 ```

 #### GRUB changes for i915

 First, identify which GPU ID is right for you using the Intel Hardware Table.
-In my case, it is 56a6 for an ARC A310.
+In my case, it is 56a5 for an ARC A380.

 Then, we will add some default parameters to GRUB bootloader:
 ```